anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

      To support end-to-end authentication of the pledge across the registrar to the backend RA, the certification request signed by the pledge needs to be upheld and forwarded by the registrar.
-	 Therefore, the registrar can not use an enrollment protocol, which is different from the enrollment protocol used between the pledge and the registrar, for its communication with the backend PKI.
+     Therefore, the registrar cannot use for its communication with the PKI an enrollment protocol that is different from the enrollment protocol used between the pledge and the registrar.

   3. The use of a certificate enrollment protocol with authenticated self-contained objects gives freedom how to transfer